-16. Imputed Financing
+15. Imputed Financing

-Imputed Inter-Departmental Financing Sources are the unreimbursed (i.e., non-reimbursed and under-reimbursed) portion of the full costs of goods and services received by the BOP from a providing Federal entity that is not part of the DOJ.
-In accordance with SFFAS No. 55, Amending Inter-entity Cost Provisions, the material Imputed Inter-Departmental Financing Sources recognized by the BOP are the cost of benefits for the Federal Employees Health Benefits Program (FEHB), the Federal Employees' Group Life Insurance Program (FEGLI), the Federal Pension plans that are paid by other Federal entities, and any unreimbursed payments made from the Treasury Judgment Fund on behalf of the BOP.
-The Treasury Judgment Fund was established by the Congress and funded by 31 U.S.C.
+Imputed inter-departmental financing sources are the unreimbursed (i.e., non-reimbursed and under-reimbursed) portion of the full costs of goods and services received by the BOP from a providing Federal entity that is not part of the U.S. Department of Justice.

+In accordance with SFFAS No. 55, Amending Inter-entity Cost Provisions, the material imputed inter-departmental financing sources recognized by the BOP are the cost of benefits for the Federal Employees Health Benefits Program (FEHB), the Federal Employees' Group Life Insurance Program (FEGLI), the Federal Pension plans that are paid by other Federal entities, and any unreimbursed payments made from the Treasury Judgment Fund on behalf of the BOP.
+The Treasury Judgment Fund was established by the Congress and funded at 31 U.S.C.
 1304 to pay in whole or in part the court judgments and settlement agreements negotiated by the Department on behalf of agencies, as well as certain types of administrative awards.
 Interpretation of Federal Financial Accounting Standards Interpretation No. 2, Accounting for Treasury Judgment Fund Transactions, requires agencies to recognize liabilities and expenses when unfavorable litigation outcomes are probable, and the amount can be estimated and will be paid by the Treasury Judgment Fund.